KYC & AML Policy

 Individuals

-• Government ID (passport/ID card/driver's licence) + liveness/face-match; second document if needed.
+• Government ID (passport/ID card/driver's license) + liveness/face-match; second document if needed

 Entities (KYB)

-• Business profile, licences (if applicable), expected activity.
+• Business profile, licenses (if applicable), expected activity

 Phase 2 — Security-Token / Equity Features